-Size, Portability, Concealment – The Prima is about the same height as the Pax 2 with a little fatter body.
-It’s actually a very easy vaporizer to pocket and keep concealed.
+The Prima is about the same height as the Pax 2 with a little fatter body.
+It’s actually a very easy vaporizer to pocket and keeps concealed.
 The Prima dimensions are 4 ¾” H by 1 ¼” wide by 1 ¾” deep and weighs roughly 167 grams.
 The Prima is comparable in size to other popular vaporizers like the Crafty at 136 grams and the Haze v3 is around 180 grams but not quite as portable as the Pax 2 at 90 grams.
 Overall the Prima is easy to conceal and I can almost completely palm the unit for discretion.

-Heating Element, Chamber and Temperature Options – The Prima comes with four different temp settings and all of the four settings have a temp range rather than a single temp.
+The Prima comes with four different temp settings and all of the four settings have a temp range rather than a single temp.
 So temp one ranges from 350-360F, temp two ranges from 365-375F, temp three 380-390, and temp four ranges from 390-400F.
 I feel like the ranges are much more realistic because temps change depending on the herbs and loading type.
 Heat up times are about average ranging from 45-60 seconds depending on herb type, pack type, and temp settings.

 The Prima uses a stainless heating element and offers a removable stainless steel vapor path.
 The Prima also offers the ability to vape dry herbs and concentrates which I’m finding more and more people want these days.
 A lot of people are looking for options and it’s nice that the Prima has the option to be able to vape different materials.

 The chamber is huge.
 I don’t even want to fill it all the way and I’m a heavy user.
 This could be a super duper session vaporizer if you had 4-5 people in a group trying to chill and pass a vape around.
 So what I like to do is put one of the concentrate pads in the bottom of the chamber.
 This will take up about half of the chamber and allow for a more average session for 1-2 people.
 This does increase draw resistance slightly but just slow down your draws until you can’t really feel the resistance anymore and it will start to produce some dense clouds towards the end of the session.
-I can get about .15 grams in the chamber with the half pack concentrate pad method and this works perfect for 1-2 people.
+I can get about .15 grams in the chamber with the half-pack concentrate pad method and this works perfectly for 1-2 people.

 So far the only downside that I’ve run into is that the herbs tend to get stuck in the screen protecting the vapor path but the Prima comes with a lot of cleaning accessories so I recommend just wiping out the screen in between sessions and this should help with your overall cleaning as well.
 Like I mentioned above, the vapor path is removable so the cleaning on that will be super easy.